iron-io/docs/mq/reference/queue_alerts/index.md

 Acceptable fields of alert hash are:

-* **type** - required - "size" or "progressive".
+* **type** - required - "fixed" or "progressive".
-In case of alert's type set to "size", alert will be triggered when queue size pass value set by **trigger** parameter.
+In case of alert's type set to "fixed", alert will be triggered when queue size pass value set by **trigger** parameter.
 When type set to "progressive", alert will be triggered when queue size pass any of values, calculated by `trigger * N` where N >= 1.
 For example, if **trigger** set to 10,